RossellaFer/RossellaFer/README.md

-### Hi there, my name is Rossella and I live in Japan 👋
+### Hi there, my name is Rossella and I live in Italy 👋

 <p><em>I am a Front End Developer at <a href="https://namastudio.it/">Nama Studio 👩‍💻 </a>